-DEF Software Ltd supplies our Online Planning Register.
+DEF Software Ltd supplies West Sussex County Council (WSCC) with its Online Planning Register.

 DEF Software Limited is committed to ensuring digital accessibility for people with disabilities and difficulties using web pages.
 We are continually improving the user experience for everyone, and we are applying the relevant accessibility standards.

 Measures to support accessibility

 DEF Software Limited takes the following measures to ensure accessibility of our online planning registers: